How to Get Into Cornell: Admissions Data and Strategies

 The breakdown by gender is notably split in favor of women:

-Cornell’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 60.5%%.
+Cornell’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 59% for the Class of 2024.
 This number is over 20 points lower than Harvard but higher than many other selective universities.
 For comparison, elite schools such as Caltech, UCLA, Washington University in St. Louis, UVA, and USC all have yield rates under 50%.

 Tips for Applying to Cornell

-Make sure to dedicate sufficient time and effort to the supplemental essay required by Cornell.
-In the 2019-20 cycle, they are as follows:
+- Make sure to dedicate sufficient time and effort to the supplemental essay required by Cornell.
+In the 2020-21 cycle, they were as follows:

 College Interest Essays